monash-merc/release/general/update_guides.md

 # Creating "Update" guides

-Each major release of GitLab needs a corresponding [update guide](https://github.com/mytardis/mytardis/tree/develop/docs/updates) with instructions on how to manually upgrade from the previous major release.
+Each major release of MyTardis needs a corresponding [update guide](https://github.com/mytardis/mytardis/tree/develop/docs/updates) with instructions on how to manually upgrade from the previous major release.

 1. Copy the previous update guide to use as a template: